Skip to content

 • Allow it to cool slightly.
 Remove the pot from the heat and allow it to cool in the saucepan for 5 minutes.
 It will continue to thicken as it cools, however it won’t be completely set for another 24-48 hours in the fridge.

-• Add to jam to jar and store it.
+• Add jam to jars and store it.
 Transfer the blueberry jam to clean and sanitized jars but do not cover them yet.
-Continue to allow them to cool to room temperature before sealing them.
-Store this homemade blueberry jam recipe in the fridge and enjoy!
+Continue to allow them to cool to room temperature before sealing and storing them in the refridgerator.

 Jam Making Tips

-• Double or triple the batch for more jam.
-This recipe makes a small batch jam which I like to divide into small jelly jars or a half-pint jar.
-A larger pint jar, will take longer to set.
+• Scale it up.
+Double or triple the recipe to make a larger batch.
+I like to store small portions in jelly jars or half-pint jars, as larger pint jars can take longer to set.

 • Prevent burning.
 When cooking, make sure you stir the mixture continuously to avoid the sugars burning on the bottom.

-• Avoid bacteria.
-Wash and sterilize the jars and lids to avoid any outside bacteria contaminating your preserves.
+• Sterilize everything: Wash and sterilize jars and lids thoroughly to prevent bacteria from contaminating the jam.

 Blueberry jam spread on a biscuit split in half on a plate.